zoot101/snapraid-daily/docs/systemd-examples/README.md

 there is a change, just take care to select "N" when upgrading using the new package.
 This is obviously not an issue if installing manually.

+See the **sample-timer.timer** file included here for some examples of the syntax required.

 # Editing the Service Files

 If one wants to change some settings in the service files, they also can